Scranton, PA

 Overall, students rated the program a 10 out of 10 for satisfaction.
 The student body is described as highly cooperative.
 The environment is considered supportive for underrepresented minorities, LGBTQ+ students, married students, students with disabilities, non-traditional students.
 Faculty members are seen as highly approachable.

-Geisinger Commonwealth School of Medicine (GCSOM) is a private medical school associated with the Geisinger Health System in northeastern and north central Pennsylvania.
-GCSOM offers a community-based model of medical education with six regional campuses: North (Scranton, PA), South (Wilkes-Barre, PA), Central (Danville, PA), West (Lewistown, PA), Atlanticare (Atlantic City, NJ), and Guthrie (Sayre, PA).
+Geisinger Commonwealth School of Medicine (GCSOM), established in 2008, is a private medical school affiliated with the Geisinger Health System.
+It offers a community-based model of medical education across six regional campuses: North (Scranton, PA), South (Wilkes-Barre, PA), Central (Danville, PA), West (Lewistown, PA), AtlantiCare (Atlantic City, NJ), and Guthrie (Sayre, PA).
+GCSOM provides both a Doctor of Medicine (MD) program and a Master of Biomedical Sciences (MBS) program.
+In 2017, the institution integrated with Geisinger and adopted its current name.

 Our analysis of TCMC: